makbn/JThumbnail/README.md

 ## Original project

-**JThumbnail** is based on an old project of the university of Siegen for the benefit of [come_IN Computerclubs](http://www.computerclub-comein.de). and thanks alot to @benjaminpick
+**JThumbnail** is based on an [old project](https://github.com/benjaminpick/java-thumbnailer) of the university of Siegen for the benefit of [come_IN Computerclubs](http://www.computerclub-comein.de). and thanks alot to @ benjaminpick